-On August 4, 2006, we entered into an Amended and Restated Credit Agreement (the "Amended Credit Agreement"), amending and restating our senior secured credit agreement primarily to, (i) increase the principal amount of availability of the credit facility from \$165.0 million to \$250.0 million, (ii) reduce the applicable unused line fee margin in respect of undrawn commitments to 0.25%, (iii) increase the advance rate on rental fleet assets from the lesser of 100% of net book value or 80% of orderly liquidation value (iv) extend the maturity date of the facility from February 10, 2009 to August 4, 2011 and (v) add H&E Equipment Services (California), LLC was added as a borrower.
+On August 4, 2006, we entered into an Amended and Restated Credit Agreement (the "Amended Credit Agreement"), amending and restating our senior secured credit agreement primarily to, (i) increase the principal amount of availability of the credit facility from \$165.0 million to \$250.0 million, (ii) reduce the applicable unused line fee margin in respect of undrawn commitments to 0.25%, (iii) increase the advance rate on rental fleet assets from the lesser of 100% of net book value or 80% of orderly liquidation value to the lesser of 100% of net book value or 85% of orderly liquidation value, (iv) extend the maturity date of the facility from February 10, 2009 to August 4, 2011 and (v) add H&E Equipment Services (California), LLC was added as a borrower.
 Furthermore, the Amended Credit Agreement changed the measurement frequency of our computed "Leverage Ratio" from a monthly calculation to a quarterly calculation.
 We paid \$1.4 million to the "Lenders" in connection with this Amended Credit Agreement and incurred other transaction costs of approximately \$0.2 million.